keithjgrant/keithjgrant.com/notes.md

 * “standards” world balked at React... then learned from it
 * React world balked at web components... but will learn from it
 * two camps screaming over each other, not realizing they’re caught in a mutually beneficial symbiotic relationship

+# A thorough break down of word wrapping/breaking properties

+* Yuck.
+Lots of research needed here :(